facelessuser/merge-dracula-theme/README.md

 ## How to Create Pro Variants?

-If you wish to create your own Pro color schemes, you can follow the guide [here](https://github.com/facelessuser/sublime-dracula-scheme#how-to-create-pro-variants).
+If you wish to create your own Pro color schemes to enable Pro Merge themes, you can follow the guide [here](https://github.com/facelessuser/sublime-dracula-scheme#how-to-create-pro-variants). to create the needed color schemes.
+Once you have properly named Pro color schemes, you can switch to any of the Pro Merge theme variants.